Introduction

 new

-function new(token: TemplateContext): KvExecutor
+function new(token: TemplateContext, scope: string?): KvExecutor

 Parameters